themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 Up in our `send` method, we begin by compiling the data that we'll want to render into our template.
 Notice that here, we make use of our `getUserIdentity` module again.
 We also introduce a new value in our `settings.json` file's `public` object called `domain`.
 This is optional and is simply used to allow for sending a link back to our application in the email to users.
 We make this based on our `settings.json` file to allow us to toggle between our development and production environments with ease.

-Next, using the `meteorhacks:ssr` package [included in Base](https://themeteorchef.com/base/packages-included/), we'll compile [an HTML template included in the source of this recipe](), piping in some information about our user in the `_getHTMLForEmail` method.
-Inside, we give the `SSR.compileTemplate` method a name for our template (we just use the file name for this, it's only used as an identifier for the `render` step) which also doubles as the name of the file for out HTML template in our source code.
+Next, using the `meteorhacks:ssr` package [included in Base](https://themeteorchef.com/base/packages-included/), we'll compile [an HTML template included in the source of this recipe](https://github.com/themeteorchef/roll-your-own-authentication/blob/master/code/private/email/templates/welcome-email.html), piping in some information about our user in the `_getHTMLForEmail` method.
+Inside, we give the `SSR.compileTemplate` method a name for our template (we just use the file name for this, it's only used as an identifier for the `render` step) which also doubles as the name of the file for our HTML template in our source code.
 In the second argument, we pass our freshly minted `data` object.
 From here, `SSR.render()` takes care of the rest.
 It takes the compiled HTML template, pipes in the data we've sent to it, and returns an HTML string for our email.
 Neat!

 <div class="note">
   <h3>Configuring Email <i class="fa fa-warning"></i></h3>